 So what does it mean to seek the Great Perhaps?
 Well, the last words of the French poet François Rabelais were “I go to seek a Great Perhaps.”
 The only difference is, I choose to seek this Perhaps while I’m still alive.
 The Perhaps is that big, lingering question mark that pulls me onward, as if I’m hooked on a chain and Fate cranks the wheel that tugs me along.

 I invite you to share in this journey.
 Share a joke, share a story, share an email, or simply share some of your time by brushing your eyes across my words as we seek the Perhapses of this life together.

-Lauren Bringle is a 200-Hour Dharma Yoga Certified Yoga Teacher and writer based in Austin, Texas.
-She has taught at several studios in the Austin, Texas area, including Dharma Yoga, Yoga Black Lagoon, Sanctuary Yoga and UT RecSports, and her teaching has taken her as far as Costa Rica.
-Her writing has been featured in Be Yoga Pure, Conscious Connections Magazine, and her blog Breaking Up has received national attention as a feature on overcomingsexualabuse.com.
-Lauren’s teachings are also available online through the YogaTX YouTube Channel.
+Lauren Bringle is a Writer and Yoga Teacher based in Austin, Texas.
+Her writing has been featured on This World Exists, Conscious Connections Magazine, as well as various nonprofit organization magazines and websites and her blog Breaking Up has received national attention as a feature on overcomingsexualabuse.com.
+Check out some of Lauren’s older yoga classes online through the YogaTX YouTube Channel.

 To share a story or for general inquiries about yoga, life, the universe and everything, send me a message here: